czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 mathjax: true
 codehide: true
 title: The Effect of PCR on scRNAseq
-date: 2018-09-06
+date: 2018-10-10
 ---

 One interesting facet of the Tabula Muris data is the fact that we have data from the same samples using two different technologies: microfluidic droplet-based 3’-end counting using the 10x genomics platform, and FACS-based full-length transcript analysis with Smart-Seq2.
 Both platforms have advantages: droplets let us rapidly profile thousands of cells, but Smart-Seq2 tends to recover more genes per cell and can be sequenced to higher depth.

 Our dataset provides us with the opportunity to compare the advantages of these technologies on a relatively level playing field.
-For a detailed discussion of this topic, you can check out the [preprint on bioR$\chi$iv](https://www.biorxiv.org/content/early/2018/03/29/237446).
+For a detailed discussion of this topic, you can check out the [paper](https://doi.org/10.1038/s41586-018-0590-4).

 ```python